 Breton, or Brezhoneg, is a Celtic language most closely related to Cornish.
 It’s spoken in the upper part of Brittany, known as Breizh in Breton.

 According to UNESCO, the language is severely endangered.
-It’s not recognised as an official language in France, but efforts are being made to revitalise the language in schools.
+It’s not recognized as an official language in France, but efforts are being made to revitalize the language in schools.

 Occitan is also called langue d’oc because the language uses the word oc for “yes” instead of oïl (now oui).
 The language is the most spoken regional language in France.
 It’s found in southern France, northern Spain, and in Italy’s Occitan Valley.

 Once, Occitan was the lingua franca of southern France.
-Today, some of it’s six major dialects are listed as severely endangered and its dialects can be very different.
+Today, some of its six major dialects are listed as severely endangered and their dialects can be very different.

-Though it isn’t officially recognised in France, it is a co-official language in Catalonia.
+Though it isn’t officially recognized in France, it is a co-official language in Catalonia.

 Up until the 19th century, Corsican, also known as Corsu, was the official language of the island of Corsica.
 The language is closely related to the Tuscan dialect of Italian, though it’s also influenced by French.